saberland/saber/website/pages/docs/installation.md

 Saber requires [Nodes.js 8](https://nodejs.org/en/) or above.

-## Using Starter
+## Using the Starter template

-If you want to kick start a blog, you can achieve it by running a single command:
+If you want to kick-start a blog, you can achieve it by running a single command:

 ```bash
 npm init blog my-blog